 Opportunities at Reprieve

 There are many ways to become involved in Reprieve’s work.
-You can support our campaigns, make a donation, or work for Reprieve.
+You can support our campaigns, make a donation, carry out a placement through a sponsoring institution, or work for Reprieve.
 Whatever you choose to do, your contribution is valued by us.

 We are proud of our diversity and we want as many people as possible to have the opportunity to contribute to our work.
-With that goal in mind, we no longer have unpaid volunteer roles because we recognise that not everyone is in a position to give their time for free.
-Instead, we are very lucky to have the support of universities who fund summer internships and 12-month fellowships, law firms and corporate partners who offer their staff on secondments, and charitable trusts who fund internships both in the UK and abroad.
+With that goal in mind, we do not have unpaid volunteer roles because we recognise that not everyone is in a position to give their time for free.
+Instead, we are very lucky to have the support of universities who fund placements and 12-month fellowships, law firms and corporate partners who offer their staff on secondments, and charitable trusts who fund internships both in the UK and abroad.

 US Post-Graduate Fellows

 For graduating law students, our sister organisation Reprieve U.S. offers fellowships at our Washington, D.C office for those who are eligible to apply for external funding.
 The fellowships normally run for one year and the fellows typically work on a full time basis.
 If you are interested in becoming a Reprieve U.S. fellow please send a cover letter, CV and details of the funding you are eligible to apply for to firstname.lastname@example.org.
 Reprieve U.S. will then collaborate with you on any funding proposals.